-To keep things straightforward and avoid pretending we can predict the future, when we are projecting future values in today's terms, so after adjusting for inflation, we generally assume the total return from a suitably invested portfolio matches inflation but achieves nothing more than that.
+When we are projecting future values in today's terms, so after adjusting for inflation, we generally assume the total return from a suitably invested portfolio matches inflation but achieves nothing more than that.

 We emphasise that this is much less likely to be achieved from a low-risk strategy, while the potential to achieve or exceed this over the medium to long term increases as you move up the risk ladder.